flisanp/ms1-ceramic-studio/README.md

 #### Acknowledgements

    - Mentor Sinead O'Brien for valuable feedback throughout the project.
-   - Friends and family for good input and for testing the site.
+   - Friends and family for good input and for testing the usability on site on different devices.